 World Cup fans advised to get MMR jab

-Health experts are advising football fans travelling to Russia for the World Cup "to ensure they are up to date" with their MMR jab.
+Football fans travelling to Russia for the World Cup should ensure they are up-to-date with their MMR jab, Public Health England has advised.

 It follows ongoing large measles outbreaks in Europe.